Cstrehl55/Cstrehl-dataviz-portfolio/critique-by-design.md

 One of the most common pieces of feedback was about labeling.
 In my sketch, I hadn’t included the year the data was from, a simple but crucial detail that adds necessary context and credibility.
 Although my sketch didn’t include color, participants emphasized the importance of using contrasting colors to clearly differentiate on-field and off-field earnings.
 This feedback led me to explore the data from two perspectives, individual athlete and by sport type.
 As a result, I created two separate stacked bar charts to serve as the redesigned visualizations, allowing for more nuanced comparisons and a clearer narrative.

 Another key point of discussion was the labeling of athletes and their associated sports within the athlete stacked bar graph.
 While some participants appreciated the added detail, others noted that the intended audience is likely familiar with these athletes, might find the extra labels distracting or cluttered.
 This helped me realize that simplifying the labels and focusing on clarity would better serve the visualization’s purpose.
 The feedback also helped me think more intentionally about who the visualization is for and how they would interact with it.
-Also, a final key critique was focused on the amount of athletes, as previously mentioned, i was shooting for a top 25, but it causes the lines to be blurred together if not expanded correctly, so I decided to make the lines bigger and use ess athletes.
+Also, a final key critique was focused on the amount of athletes, as previously mentioned, I was shooting for a top 25, but it causes the lines to be blurred together if not expanded correctly, so I decided to make the lines bigger and use less athletes.
 Overall, this testing phase was instrumental in helping me expand and refine my design, ensuring that it communicates the data more effectively and resonates with the intended audience.
 It also gave me a clearer direction heading into the final build phase, where I can apply these insights to create a polished and purposeful visualization.

 ## Step five: build the solution